Small blue gray mobile home with a front porch

 Once you find a plot of land, it’s time to search for your manufactured home.
 Again, you’ll face several decisions.

 First, how large of a home do you want?
 You can purchase manufactured homes in all sizes, though the larger your manufactured home, the more you’ll pay.
-You’ll also need to determine whether you want a manufactured home that is fixed to a foundation or one that is movable.
-Movable manufactured homes are less expensive, but it’s more challenging to find financing for them.
+You’ll also need to determine whether you want a manufactured home that’s fixed to a foundation or one that’s movable.
+Movable manufactured homes are less expensive, but finding financing for them is more challenging.

-Finally, you’ll need to decide whether a base model home is right for you or if you want to upgrade your manufactured home with fireplaces, high-end appliances, more efficient heating and cooling systems or other add-ons.
+Finally, you’ll need to decide whether you want a base model home or you want to upgrade your manufactured home with fireplaces, high-end appliances, more efficient heating and cooling systems, or other add-ons.

-Your next step is to find financing for a manufactured home and choose a lender.
+Your next step is to find financing for a manufactured home and select a lender.
 You’ll have to decide whether to apply for a conventional loan, government loan or chattel loan.
-Not all lenders originate loans for manufactured homes.
-And your choice of lenders will be even narrower if you don’t permanently affix your manufactured home to its land or if you lease your land instead of buy it.
+Not all lenders originate loans for manufactured homes, and your lender options will be even more limited if you don’t permanently affix your manufactured home to its land or you lease your land instead of buying it.

-The interest rate attached to your loan will depend largely on the strength of your FICO® credit score, the term of your loan, how much of a down payment you provide and the amount of debt you face each month.
+The interest rate attached to your loan will depend largely on the strength of your FICO® Score, the term of your loan, how much of a down payment you provide and the amount of debt you face each month.

-You should also purchase homeowners insurance for your manufactured home.
-If you’re applying for a government or conventional loan, this type of insurance is required before your lender approves you for a mortgage.
+You should purchase homeowners insurance for your manufactured home.
+If you’re applying for a government-insured or conventional loan, this type of insurance is required before your lender approves you for a mortgage.

-Be sure to shop around for the right insurance company.
-Different insurers charge different rates.
-The more you shop, the more likely you are to find the right insurance policy at a price that fits in your budget.
+Be sure to shop around for the right insurance company, as rates vary by insurer.
+The more you shop, the more likely you are to find the right insurance policy at a price that fits your budget.

 After your land is prepared, the company that sold you your manufactured home will deliver it to the site.
 Make sure when buying your home that the retailer will take care of this step of the process and that the cost of delivery and installation is included in your final price.